LP-116/sqlalchemy-challenge/README.md

 #### Bonus section 2 - Temperature Analysis II

-The final section of the homework is the section I found most difficult.
+The final section of the challenge is the section I found most difficult.

 The analysis starts as per the others - the engine is created, the tables reflected, the references to each table saved and the session link is established.